Supremolink81/Databot/README.md

 # Databot
-A Dicord bot written in Python with several different features.
+A Discord bot written in Python with several different features.

 # Data Analysis
-Databot contains various commands for many types of data analysis, including:
+Databot contains various commands for analysis of many types of data, including:

 - binomial data